Spectrum of non-Hermitian deep-Hebbian neural networks: Linearized recurrent dynamics

 where $\bs{\pp}=\mbox{diag}\left[\pp(r^*_1),\cdots,\pp(r^*_N)\right]$, and $\bs{\hx} = \mathbf{U}\bs{\xi}$ denotes the rotated pattern.
 It is easy to check the first two moments in statistics of the rotated patterns are respectively $\langle \hx_i^{\mu}\rangle=0$, $\langle \overline{\hx_i^{\mu}} \hx_j^\nu\rangle=\delta_{ij}\delta_{\mu\nu}$, which can be fully described by a standard complex Gaussian distribution in the large $N$ limit.
 Here $\bar{\cdot}$ denotes the complex conjugate operation, and $\langle \cdot\rangle$ denotes the disorder average over random instances of i.i.d. patterns, or random instances of the shifted matrix $\tilde{\bD}$ (given the operating point).

-The spectral density is defined as the probability density to find an eigenvalue lies on one point (say $w$) on the complex plane.
+The spectral density is defined as the probability density $\tilde{\rho}(w)$ of finding an eigenvalue which coincides with a point $w$ on the complex plane.
 In the large $N$ limit, we assume that the self-averaging property holds for the density, i.e., the density of any single instance matches the asymptotic density after the matrix ensemble average is performed.
 The spectral density is intuitively defined as follows,

 where $\tilde{\lambda}_{i}$ denotes the $i$-th eigenvalue of $\tilde{\bD}$, and $\delta^{(2)}(\cdot)$ defines the two dimensional Dirac delta function.
+In fact, the coupling matrix $\mathbf{J}$ or the shifted Jacobian is a non-Hermitian matrix, and thus the associated eigenvalues are distributed on the complex plane (i.e., 2D space with two axes, one for real part and the other for imaginary part).
 The spectral density of the Jacobian is recovered by the horizontal translation in the complex plane as ${\rho}(w)=\tilde{\rho}(w+1)$.
 The standard procedure to calculate the density requires the computation of the eigenvalue potential $\phi$ as follows,

-which is exactly the Poisson equation in a two-dimensional electrostatic problem.
+which is exactly the Poisson equation in a two-dimensional electrostatic problem~\cite{Stein-1988}.
 Therefore, the spectral density is equivalent to a two-dimensional charge distribution, and $\phi$ becomes an electrostatic potential, which is also called the eigenvalue potential in the random matrix theory.
 A brief introduction of this mapping is given in Appendix~\ref{NHRMT}.

-The real-valued potential can be written in a free-energy form as
+The real-valued potential can be written in a free-energy form as~\cite{Stein-1988}

 where the partition function $Z(w,\epsilon)=\operatorname{det}\left[\left| w\id-\tilde{\bD}\right|^2+|\epsilon|^2\id\right]$ in which $\id$ is an $N\times N$ identity matrix.
 The additional infinitesimal variable $\epsilon$ ensures the matrix inside the determinant to be positive definite even when $w$ hits an eigenvalue of $\tilde{\bD}$.
 The regularization for avoiding the singularity can also be understood from the mathematical definition of the Dirac delta function $\pi \delta^{(2)}\left(w-\tilde{\lambda}_i\right)=\lim _{|\epsilon|^2 \rightarrow 0} \frac{|\epsilon|^{2}}{\left(\left|w-\tilde{\lambda}_{i}\right|^{2}+|\epsilon|^{2}\right)^{2}}$.
 In the electrostatic mapping, it is also convenient to introduce the electric field that is the very Green's function: